• Skip to primary navigation

 • Lemon Tahini Courgette Salad

-• Scalloped Potatoes Florentine
+• Dairy-Free Scalloped Potatoes Florentine

-• Salad with Ranch Dressing
+• Salad with Dairy-Free Ranch Dressing

 A large white post filled with soup, fresh basil leaves, and a wooden spoon.

-How To Reheat It
+How To Store It

-From the Freezer: Take the container out of the freezer and put it in the fridge to defrost for 24 hours.
+When you're ready for it, take the container out of the freezer and put it in the fridge to defrost for 24 hours.
 Then you can warm it up in the microwave or on the stovetop.

 Success Tips

-• You don't need to soak the raw cashews before adding them to the soup because they're essentially being cooked and softened while the soup is simmering.
+• You don't need to soak the cashews before adding them to the soup because they're essentially being cooked and softened while the soup is simmering.

 A hand holding a spoonful of soup and a grilled cheese crouton on a gray background.

-Want More Vegan Tomato Recipes?
+Want More Dairy-Free Tomato Recipes?

-Cilantro Lime Salsa
+• Dairy-Free Cilantro Lime Tomato Salsa

-Vegan Sweet Potato Lentil Chili
+• Dairy-Free Sweet Potato Lentil Chili

-Sun-Dried Tomato Hummus Pasta
+• Dairy-Free Sun-Dried Tomato Hummus

-Tofu Taco Stuffed Tomatoes
+• Dairy-Free Taco Tofu Stuffed Tomatoes

-Vegan Tomato Basil Soup
+Dairy-Free Tomato Basil Soup

-Made with sauteed onions and garlic, canned tomatoes, red bell pepper, fresh basil, and cashews to thicken it, this creamy vegan tomato soup is so flavorful and ready to eat in 45 minutes.
+Made with sauteed onions and garlic, canned tomatoes, red bell pepper, fresh basil, and cashews to thicken it, this creamy dairy-free tomato soup is so flavorful and ready to eat in 45 minutes.
 What really puts it over the top are the crispy grilled cheese croutons!

 5 from 3 votes